 While supplemental materials may highlight any talent, we most commonly see submissions in the following categories:

-• Visual Art
+- Visual Art

-• Creative Writing
+- Creative Writing

 When submitting a music supplement for classical instrumental areas, two short contrasting solo works, unaccompanied or with accompaniment, are preferred.
 Performances by chamber ensembles and jazz combos are welcome if it is clear which member of the ensemble is you.
 Large ensemble recordings (choirs or symphonic bands) are discouraged.

 Art Supplements must be submitted online through an applicant's status portal.
 Applicants will receive instructions on how to access their portal and submit supplemental materials after their Common Application or Coalition Application has been submitted and processed, typically within 1-2 days.
 Art supplements should be submitted within one week of the application deadline.
 Any materials that are mailed or emailed to our office will not be reviewed.